integrations/slack/README.md

 <p align="center"><img width="450" alt="auth" src="https://user-images.githubusercontent.com/3877742/36522927-f1d596b6-1753-11e8-9f85-2495e657b16b.png"></p>

-After the app is installed, and once you've added the GitHub integration to the relevant channels using `/invite @github`, you will see previews of links to GitHub issues, pull requests, and code rendered as rich text in your workspace.
+After the app is installed, and once you've added the GitHub integration to the relevant channels using `/invite @github`, you will see previews of links to GitHub issues, pull-requests, and code rendered as rich text in your workspace.

 <p align="center"><img width="550" alt="unfurl_convo" src="https://user-images.githubusercontent.com/3877742/36522313-c0cdbd08-1750-11e8-8dbe-b5a3a2f93549.png"></p>